rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 Hiring for a language that is not mainstream has some downsides.
 For example, not many developers probably know it fluently.

-However, the feeling, from engaging in the Elm slack channel, is that there are probably now more developers that know Elm compared to the number of available Elm job positions, making it possible to find developers that already master it.

-In any case, **learning Elm is a fast process**.
+However, **learning Elm is a fast process**.
 As already stated, our experience is that it takes a couple of weeks to be productive and a couple of months to master it.

 As a result, rather than asking “How many applicants know X?” we should better ask: “What does, knowing X, tell us about an applicant?” focusing on engineers that have the passion and are capable of adapting and learning new concepts.